SuXYIO/declmysys/docs/cli/subcommands/do.md

 Execute all the stuff.

+> [!NOTE]
-> Note: Yeah I chose a strange name, but I decided that typing `exec` `execute` or `install` is not descriptive for this project, and too long.
-What's more, it pairs with `undo` perfectly.
+> Yeah I chose a strange name, but I decided that typing `exec` `execute` or `install` is not descriptive for this project, and too long.
+> What's more, it pairs with `undo` perfectly, although not implemented yet.
 It's simple, just ordering the program to DO IT.

 ## Args